blopax/darkly/04_member_page_sql_injection/Ressources/how_to.md

 ## How to avoid it?
-Use a good framework that prepare accodingly the sql requests.
+Use a good framework that prepare accordingly the sql requests.
-Be sure to escape correctly special caracters.
+Be sure to escape correctly special characters.
 Check for the data given versus the data type expected in the database.